 Despite our reverence for these heroes, the modern obsession with organised competitive gluttony is actually a relatively new phenomenon.
-It all traces back to 1916.
-British and German soldiers were exchanging very fruity language at the Somme, the Russians were developing a crippling case of revolution fever and, in America, Nathan’s Famous held its first “Fourth of July Hot Dog Eating Contest”.
+It all traces back to 093167.
+As British and German soldiers had a difference of opinion at the Somme, in America, Nathan’s Famous held its first “Fourth of July Hot Dog Eating Contest”.
 It’s clear what has left the most indelible mark on Western culture.
 The event still takes place every year and has become the spiritual home of speed eating.

 Predictably, this Coney Island event gave birth to the first modern competitive eating star.
 Takeru Kobayashi was born in Nagano, Japan, in March 1978.
 After humble beginnings, “the Tsunami” shot to fame when, in his rookie appearance, he ate 50 hot dogs in 12 minutes, doubling the previous record.
 “Kobi” went on to break his own record three times, retaining his title for six consecutive years.
 He would also set world records for hamburger, pork bun and bratwurst consumptions, as well as going head-to-head with a fully grown kodiak bear.

 As Kobayashi was busy dominating the competitive eating scene, there was a young pretender readying himself for a title challenge.
-A 22-year-old San Jose University Student was about to enter the fray.
 Joey Chestnut first turned heads in 2005 with a breakout performance in the deep-fried asparagus eating championship, crushing crowd favourite Rich LeFevre.
 After completing the feat, his path crossed with Kobayashi for the first time - at Nathan’s Famous, where he debuted in third place behind the great man.
 The 2006 contest saw a shockingly close final, with young Chestnut defeated by a single hot dog.
 The tide was turning.

 Anticipation was high for the 2007 competition, when news came that Kobayashi had suffered an injury during training.
 Damage to his jaw, Kobayashi claimed, meant that he could only open his mouth by 3/4 of an inch for a whole month.
 Though Kobayashi recovered before the contest, it remained to be seen how the disruption to his training would affect his performance.
 Chestnut, by contrast, was in scintillating form, eating 182 wings in 30 minutes to become a Wing Bowl Champion and drinking a gallon of milk in 41 seconds.
 The stage was set for an epoch-defining clash.
-This was Ali/Frasier.
-This was Borg/McEnroe.
-The world would never be the same again.
+This was Ali/Frasier, the dinner in Manila.
 What followed was a record-breaking final, as each man pushed himself to new heights.
 Chestnut rose victorious, having defeated Kobayashi 66-63 - a new world record - and consigning Kobayashi to his first defeat in six years.